bjomar/lilcppmtex/README.md

 # lilcppmtex
-little example of multithreading a rather large matrix product in C++, roughly 97,3% efficient on a threadripper 1950x
+little example of multithreading a rather large matrix product in C++, roughly 97,3% efficient @ 4 threads on a threadripper 1950x

 ## afterword
 This whole thing is somewhat sketchy but serves the purpose of showing off what multithreading can do,